CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 The PLSPfCoZSASPoL has been tested on Arch Linux, Fedora 37, and SteamOS 3.x, so pull requests to address issues specific to other Linux distributions are especially appreciated.

 [^relpaths]: Specifically, relative paths fail to work in the case when Flatpak Protontricks is being used and `realpath` is not available as a command.
 Steam Deck does have `realpath` available, so in most use cases it should be fine.

+[^winehang]: Phenomenon observed on Arch Linux, kernel 6.2.6-arch1-1.
+I noticed this one day after doing multiple test runs and finding ~25 orphaned wine processes on btop.